Browns spent '16 at NFL bottom, should be better in '17

 The 21-year-old Kizer has shown polish on and off the field.
 He'll need to be more accurate than he was in college, resist the urge to run every time he's in trouble or hold onto the ball too long trying to make a play.

-MYLES AHEAD: Garrett fills one of the team's biggest needs, an off-the-edge rusher who can affect the game.
+MYLES AHEAD: Once he's on the field, Garrett fills one of the team's biggest needs, an off-the-edge rusher who can affect the game.
 New coordinator Gregg Williams likes to call an aggressive game and he'll turn Garrett loose to wreak havoc.

 The Browns had only 26 sacks last season.